 Title: Nordic eHealth for Patients: Benchmarking and Developing for the Future

-Description: The project aims to identify the challenges and opportunities in digitalization of health services, especially when national portals are implemented to give patients online access to their electronic health records (PAEHR) and increase self-management and transparency in healthcare.
+Description: The project aims to identify the challenges and opportunities in digitalisation of health services, especially when national portals are implemented to give patients online access to their electronic health records (PAEHR) and increase self-management and transparency in healthcare.
 The project has partners in Sweden, Norway, Finland, Estonia and the USA.
-The goal is to enable further digitalization of the public health sector by providing concrete feedback to the national authorities in the respective countries, provide guidelines and frameworks for design, implementation and evaluation of personal eHealth services (PeHS).
+The goal is to enable further digitalisation of the public health sector by providing concrete feedback to the national authorities in the respective countries, provide guidelines and frameworks for design, implementation and evaluation of personal eHealth services (PeHS).